phuketthailandpropertytax

 FET CertificateLand OfficeAllows freehold condo registration in a foreign buyer’s name

 Start here: wire foreign currency from outside Thailand, use a Thai bank that can issue FET documents, keep the purpose line tied to the property purchase, and start the process before the Land Office transfer date.
 For most Phuket buyers, the safest route is Bangkok Bank or SCB plus a lawyer/developer letter confirming the unit and Chanote details.
-If you are still choosing the unit, compare verified Phuket projects first and then ask MORE Group to coordinate the bank and lawyer process.
+If you are still choosing the unit, compare verified Phuket projects first, or browse by budget: condos $200K-$300K, pool villas $300K-$500K, relocation villas.
+Indian buyers: LRS desk.

-Part of the Phuket Property Legal & Taxes Master Guide 2026 — our complete pillar covering everything in this cluster.
+Proof Of Funds Thailand Property, Part of the Phuket Property Legal & Taxes Master Guide 2026, our complete pillar covering everything in this cluster.

 This guide walks you through what the FET certificate actually is, when you need it, how to get it from each of the five major Thai banks, the 10-step process from wire to Land Office, the $50,000 threshold, the seven mistakes that get applications rejected, and what happens if you skip it.
 All updated for the Bank of Thailand regulatory changes effective Q2 2026.